WayScience/cellpainting_predicts_cardiac_fibrosis/1.preprocessing_data/README.md

 To perform illumination correction and save the corrected images, you will need to:

 ### Step 1: Open the CellProfiler GUI

+To open the CellProfiler GUI, run the code block below:

 ```bash
 # activate the conda env for the repo